 The SLS Difference

-Discover why our students say we offer more than just a top-rated educational experience.
+Seton LaSalle is ranked the Best Co-Ed Catholic School in Pittsburgh (Niche) and Best Private School in the South Hills (Pittsburgh Post-Gazette readers), but we offer more than just a top-rated educational experience.
 Our school is a place students call home.
-Seton LaSalle offers students a family-like atmosphere in a welcoming community with a caring faculty and staff.
+We provide students a family-like atmosphere in a welcoming community with a caring and dedicated faculty and staff.
 Paired with a rigorous curriculum and a well-rounded offering of extracurricular activities, SLS provides an educational experience unlike that of any other.
 At Seton LaSalle, you can:

 - Be Welcome